bigusef/NexusX/docs/configuration.md

 # Configuration

-This document describes all configuration options available in Nexus Cortex.
+This document describes all configuration options available in Nexus.

 ## Environment Variables